-Clearly, a re-evaluation of the 100 ms threshold is required using analysis of data recorded using IAAF approved starting technologies and relevant data from international competitions.
+Clearly, a re-evaluation of the 100 ms threshold is required using analysis of data recorded using IAAF-approved starting technologies and relevant data from international competitions.
 Collet (1999) studied the RTs of elite competitors between 1987 and 1997, while Tønnessen, Haugen et al. (2013) carried out a similar analysis for events between 2003 and 2009.
-While both of these studies add significantly to the sprint start RT literature the data utilised only spans a single ruling period.
-Haugen, Shalfawi et al. (2013) carried out a study on elite athletes over the period 1997 – 2011, but focused solely on the 100 m sprint across the three ruling periods of interest.
-They suggested a 20% increase in RTs over a 15 year period, but did not provide a full analysis of the differences across ruling periods due to the lack of data for the third ruling period.
-All of the previous studies have been based on restricted sample sizes and many do not include data from athletes of international major championship status.
+While both of these studies added to the sprint start RT literature, the data used span only a single ruling period.
+Haugen, Shalfawi et al. (2013) studied on elite athletes over the period 1997 – 2011, but focused solely on the 100 m sprint across the three ruling periods of interest.
+They suggested a 20% increase in RTs over a 15 year period, but did not provide a full analysis of the differences across ruling periods because of the lack of data for the third ruling period.
+All of the previous studies have been based on restricted sample sizes and many have not included data from athletes of international major championship status.
 Appropriate statistical analysis and modelling of a large sample of male and female athlete RTs at major international championships could be used to derive an appropriate temporal threshold for sprint start RTs in competitive athletics.
-Consequently, the primary aim of this study was to determine whether IAAF rule changes have influenced the competition RTs of elite sprinters in major international championships by statistically modelling the historical RT data and determining potential differences across ruling periods, sex and round of competition.
+Consequently, the primary aim of this study was to determine whether IAAF rule changes have influenced the competition RTs of elite sprinters in major international championships by statistically modelling the historical RT data to see if there differences across ruling periods, sex and round of competition.
 The secondary aim was to establish whether the data collected across multiple major championship competitions could be combined and used to revise the IAAF 100 ms reaction time for male and female sprinters accordingly using a statistical modelling approach.

 Methods